+Clinical Mental Health Counseling students will see clients at a community mental health agency or similar institution that provides mental health counseling.
 The practicum clinical experience provides the counselor-in-training with the opportunity to engage in the practice of counseling under the supervision of Clinical Mental Health Counseling program faculty and clinical site supervisors.
 Students are expected to demonstrate the basic competencies of professional counselors.
-100 hours are required and must include direct counseling, related professional activities, and individual supervision.
+100 hours are required and must include direct counseling and related professional activities.
+One hour per week of individual supervision by a clinical site supervisor and about 1.5 hours per week group supervision by a faculty supervisor are required about 40 additional hours.
 In addition, a faculty supervisor will provide a minimum of 1.5 hours of group supervision.
-Faculty supervisors may also provide 1 hour of individual or triadic supervision in order to further meet the developmental needs of students.
-Upon request, this supervision may occur several times throughout the semester.
-Clinical Mental Health Counseling students will see clients at a community mental health agency or similar institution that provides mental health counseling.
+Faculty supervisors may provide supplemental individual supervision as needed to meet the developmental needs of students.